Piers von Westenholz: Personal life

 He has been married twice.
 His first marriage was to Sarah Arabella Marjorie von Hofmannsthal, on 17 June 1964.
 Arabella is a daughter of Raimund von Hofmannsthal and Lady Elizabeth Hester Mary Paget (the second daughter of Charles Paget, 6th Marquess of Anglesey and Marjorie Paget, Marchioness of Anglesey, herself the eldest daughter of Henry Manners, 8th Duke of Rutland).
-The divorced, without having issue, in 1969.
+They divorced, without having issue, in 1969.

 Second marriage

 He married his second wife, Jane Leveson, a daughter of Arthur Edmund Leveson (son of Admiral Sir Arthur Cavenagh Leveson) and Margaret Ruth Maude (a daughter of G/Capt.
 Christopher Edward Maude), in 1979.
 Jane is one of the official Queen's companions to Queen Camilla.
 Together, they are the parents of three children: